Nominating Committee Policy

 It is the policy of the

-Corporate Governance, Nominating and Social Responsibility Committee to consider nominees recommended by stockholders if the stockholder complies with the procedures outlined below.
+Corporate Governance and Nominating Committee to consider nominees recommended by stockholders if the stockholder complies with the procedures outlined below.
 In prior years, the Nominating Committee has identified candidates through recommendations from other non-management directors, executive officers, including the Chief Executive Officer, and other third parties.
 The Nominating Committee anticipates that, if a vacancy on the Board were to occur, it would use these sources as well as stockholder recommendations to identify candidates.